Back to blog

 Building Your Internal System

 Title companies that consistently close on time in HOA communities share one trait: they have a system.
-Not a person who "just knows" — a documented system that any team member can follow.
+Not a person who "just knows."
+A documented system that any team member can follow.

 The Reality